A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Step 1: Download a free roommate agreement template

-Download a roommate agreement form and have each house member fill in their information.
+Fill it out through our document builder or download the free PDF/DOC forms and have each house member fill in their information.

-As an alternative, use our easy document builder to get step-by-step assistance in creating your roommate agreement.
+Alternatively, use our easy document builder to get step-by-step assistance in creating your roommate agreement.

 Step 2: Sit down with roommates and discuss house rules